nrobin24/pharmacology-thesis/#ch3-wiki/wiki-conclusion.md

 ## 3.3 - Conclusion

+We tried a lot of different types of screening strategies, but the non-fancy screen is the one that ended up yielding the publication.
+We extensively tested the idea of modifier screening, which went on to be published in the BRAF paper but in general was not very informative.

 This project yielded a novel inhibitor of the Wnt pathway reliably inhibited Wnt signaling in cancer cell lines and hESCs.
 Authors James and Bosch were able to connect with a